cloudify-examples/aws-example-network/README.md

 Navigate to `Deployments`, find your new deployment, select `Install` from the `workflow`'s menu.
 At this stage, you may provide your own values for any of the default `deployment inputs`.

+## Update Deployment

+In order to provide outbound internet access to the private subnet, you can update the deployment.

+Navigate to `Deployments`, find your deployment, click on it.
+Once the deployment's page has loaded, click the `Update Deployment` button.
+In the dialog, provide the blueprint archive upload.
+This time, select `update-blueprint.yaml` as the blueprint file

 ## Uninstallation

 Navigate to the deployment and select `Uninstall`.